TormodLandet/Ocellaris/README.rst

 Ocellaris
 =========

-Ocellaris is a work in progress to make a mass conserving DG FEM solver for sharp interface multiphase free surface flows.
-The current goal of the project is to simulate water entry and exit of objects in ocean waves with accurate capturing of the force on the object and the behaviour of the free surface.
-Some examples of what Ocellaris can do are shown in the `Ocellaris Blog`_.
+Ocellaris is a mass conserving DG FEM solver for sharp interface multiphase free surface flows.
+Ocellaris can simulate water entry and exit of objects in ocean waves with accurate capturing of the force on the object and the behaviour of the free surface.
+Some examples of what Ocellaris can do, including videos of the results, are shown in the `Ocellaris Blog`_.

 Ocellaris is implemented in Python and C++ with FEniCS_ as the backend for the mesh and finite element assembly.
 PETSc_ is used for solving the resulting linear systems.

 .. contents:: Quick start